 The sea is a very different environment from the land.
 It is three-dimensional whilst the land is essentially two-dimensional and, most importantly, it is fluid.

 In addition, the majority of plants and animals that live in the sea never have any contact with the seabed.
 Unlike plants and animals that live on land that have evolved with strong body structures to withstand the forces of gravity, these are not required by those in the sea because gravity can be balanced by buoyancy, and evolution has produced an array of delicate and fragile life forms which float freely in the water.

-The sea also fulfils many differeny roles from fishing, to producing energy to many recreational activites and it is vital we look after our seas and its species.
+The sea also fulfils many different roles, from fishing, to producing energy, to many recreational activities and it is vital that we look after our seas and their species.